Non-Embedding Theorems of Nilpotent Lie groups and Sub-Riemannian Manifolds: Abstract

 \section{Abstract}

-In this paper, we prove that there do not exist quasi-isometric embeddings of connected non-abelian nilpotent Lie groups equipped with left invariant Riemannian metrics into a metric measure space satisfying the curvature-dimension condition $CD(0,N)$ with $N\in\mathbb{R}$ and $N>1$.
-In fact, we can prove that a sub-Riemannian manifold whose generic degree of nonholonomy is not smaller than $2$ can not be bi-Lipschitzly embedded in Banach space with the Radon-Nikodym property.
+In this paper, we prove that there do not exist quasi-isometric embeddings of connected non-abelian nilpotent Lie groups equipped with left invariant Riemannian metrics into a metric measure space satisfying the curvature-dimension condition $RCD(0,N)$ with $N\in\mathbb{R}$ and $N>1$.
+In fact, we can prove that a sub-Riemannian manifold whose generic degree of nonholonomy is not smaller than $2$ can not be bi-Lipschitzly embedded in any Banach space with the Radon-Nikodym property.
 We also get that every regular sub-Riemannian manifold do not satisfy the curvature-dimension condition $CD(K,N)$, where $K,N\in\mathbf{R}$ and $N>1$.
+Along the way to the proofs, we show that the minimal weak upper gradient (Def. \ref{defwg}) and the horizontal gradient (Def. \ref{defhg}) coincide on the Carnot-Carath\'eodory spaces which may have independent interests (Thm. \ref{thmih}).\\ \textbf{Keywords:} Nilpotent Lie Group; sub-Riemannian manifold; Curvature-dimension condition; Bi-Lipschitz embedding.